 We have a notable presence and a breadth of services and products which we believe is unique in the bismuth market.
 We continue to expect the competitive landscape to change as the bismuth market continues to develop and attract more interest.
-We believe that our ability to leverage both the supply chain and our value proposition in end products will enable us to continue to compete effectively.
+We believe that our ability to leverage both the sourcing of the raw material and our value proposition in end products will enable us to continue to compete effectively and to minimise the volatility in our earnings.
 As we promote commercial selectivity and focus on profitability, we expect that certain Asian competitors could gain limited market share in the low-value add segments of the market (commodity products) where pricing is the key decision driver for the end-users.